Security Awareness Training is a key challenge for many organisations.

 Start Preparing for a Data Breach Now

-It’s no longer a matter of ‘if’ your organisation is going to be attacked, but ‘when’.
+It’s no longer a matter of ‘if’ your organisation is going to be hacked, but ‘when’.
 You need to start preparing for the inevitable and put a plan in place that ensures appropriate and timely action when security is breached.

 Automate your Security Awareness Training

 Automate your entire 12-month Security Awareness Training and manage the appropriate delivery of key elements to the right audience at the right time.
 Having an automated approach to Security Awareness Training allows for the audit information to be recorded to support regulatory defence that could be required in the event of a breach or an audit.
-These elements should include a combination of tailored eLearning, critical policies, relevant blogs, simulated phishing emails, risk assessments and surveys.
+These elements should include a combination of tailored eLearning, critical policies, posters, relevant blogs, simulated phishing emails, risk assessments and surveys.

 Further reading: 10 Ways to Improve Staff Cyber Security Awareness